tomgeekery/drupal-starter-kit/README.md

 Details
 ====================
 The environment_setup.sh script should be run first.
 It installs and/or enables the following:

-LAMP server components (Apache, MySQL, PHP), Additional php and misc packages (phpmyadmin, php-pear, php-gd, make, git), Upload Progress,
+LAMP server components (Apache, MySQL, PHP)

+Additional php and misc packages (phpmyadmin, php-pear, php-gd, make, git)

-Drush,
-mod_rewrite,
+Upload Progress

+Drush

+mod_rewrite

-Create an htdocs folder in the user's home directory, User name and email for git commits,
+Create an htdocs folder in the user's home directory

+User name and email for git commits

-Global .gitignore file suited well for Drupal,
+Global .gitignore file suited well for Drupal

 Geany IDE

 The create_drupal_site.sh script will do the following:

-Create a database,
+Create a database

-Install latest stable version of Drupal,
+Install latest stable version of Drupal

-Uses a custom make file that installs and enables several common contributed modules, Set up virtual host and add entry to hosts file, Initial git commit
+Uses a custom make file that installs and enables several common contributed modules

+Set up virtual host and add entry to hosts file

+Initial git commit

 Usage